Eyes Wide Open - Is It a Franchise or a License?

 Whether to close franchising or licensing depends on your needs as a business owner.
 If you want to set your own rules in everything you do, franchising might not be for you.
 If, on the other hand, you feel you want as much support as possible, then franchising is a brilliant opportunity.

-An important thing when considering a licensing or franchise agreement is to fully understand the terms and conditions laid out.
-Chances are you will need an attorney to help you with this.
+An important thing when considering a licensing or franchise agreement is to fully understand the terms and conditions laid out in the documents.
+You must hire an attorney to help you with the understanding of the jargons and to read between the lines.
+They will help in evaluating the terms and conditions and the asking price.